 Tablet Weaving and Ply-Splitting Books, Tools & Kits

-Also in my Ply-Splitting Gallery, you can see examples of ply-splitting by Peter Collingwood, Kay Sekimachi, other contemporary artists, and traditional ply-split braiding from India and Turkey.
+Also, see examples of ply-splitting by Peter Collingwood, Kay Sekimachi, other contemporary artists, and traditional ply-split braiding from India and Turkey.
 Click on any image to read details and see a larger view.

 The 12 baskets from How to Make Ply-Split Baskets by Linda Hendrickson.
 All cords made from paper ribbon.